univention/ucs-school/kelvin-api/readme.rst

 Authentication
 ^^^^^^^^^^^^^^

 To use the API, a `JSON Web Token (JWT) <https://en.wikipedia.org/wiki/JSON_Web_Token>`_ must be retrieved from ``https://FQDN/ucsschool/kelvin/token``.
-The token will be valid for a configurable amount of time (default 60 minutes), after which they must be renewed.
+The token will be valid for a configurable amount of time (default 60 minutes), after which it must be renewed.
 To change the TTL, open the apps `app settings` in the app center.
 (When released as app - currently set the UCRV ``ucsschool/kelvin-api/access_tokel_ttl``).

 Example ``curl`` command to retrieve a token::